 Great Cardio Demonstrated

 Let’s say your heart rate is about 80 bpm (beats per minute) during the day.
 You start exercising and after a few months your average heart rate is down to about 75 bpm.
 Although it may not seem like a huge difference, 80 bpm is the same as 42,048,000 beats per year whereas 75 bpm is 39,420,000 per year.
 Remember your heart never stops beating, but by only lowering your heart rate 5 bpm, you save your heart 2.6 million beats each year.
 Trying forming a fist 2.6 million times in a row and then decide if this is a significant difference.
 Let me give you another scenario to really drive this idea home.
-A resting heart rate (when i’m awake) of about 60 bpm beats about 16 million fewer times than a heart rate of 90 bpm.
+A resting heart rate of about 60 bpm beats about 16 million fewer times than a heart rate of 90 bpm over a lifetime.

 The point here is clear; the more times your heart beats, the closer it is to stopping, no matter how healthy you are!
 However, you can get many more beats out of a healthy heart than a docile one.
 Good cardio exercise will allow your heart to beat tens of millions of fewer times in your life; thus, it will last you longer.
 And as you strengthen your heart, you will also increase the number of times your heart is able to beat before it poops out.

-How to do Intense Cardio Workouts
+How to do and Intense Cardio Workout

 To make it simple, a cardio workout is nothing more than a continuous activity lasting a minimum of 15 minutes and keeps your heart rate high enough.
-The “level” at which your heart beats for those 15 minutes is very significant in regards to how much benefit you receive.
+The “level” at which your heart beats for those 15 (or more) minutes is very significant in regards to how much benefit you receive.
 The longer you exercise, or the faster your heart beats, the more benefit you will get, to a degree of course.
 Having said that, this isn’t to say if you run for 2 hours you will get precisely 4 times the benefit of running for 30 minutes.
 In fact, quite the contrary.
 The longer you do cardio, the more benefits you will reap for your heart, but after a certain point the rate at which you gain those benefits decreases.

 The following chart gives a general idea of benefits received over time for a cardio workout.
 Notice that the payback is always increasing, but over after long enough, the benefits are hardly even worth the time.
 That’s why ultra-runners, although healthy, don’t live significantly longer than other healthy people.
 Sure they spend hours a day running, but the most benefit comes in the first hour.
-After that, more running can sort of erase some of the benefits.
+After that, more running can almost erase some of the benefits.

 Exercise Benefit Over Time